temptation4/Java-threadpool-examples/README.md

-# Java ThreadPool Examples (Java 19)

-This repository demonstrates **different types of thread pools** in Java using the **Executor Framework**, along with examples of creating **custom thread pools**.

-## 📌 Prerequisites
-- Java 19+
-- Maven/Gradle or simple JDK compilation

----

-## 🔹 Types of Thread Pools in Java
+Java Thread Pools

-Java provides factory methods in the `Executors` utility class to create different kinds of thread pools.
+Thread pools in Java are part of the Executor Framework (introduced in Java 5).
+They provide a way to manage a pool of worker threads, reducing the overhead of thread creation and improving performance in concurrent applications.

+📌 Built-in Thread Pools (via Executors)
-1. Fixed Thread Pool
+1. FixedThreadPool

 A pool with a fixed number of threads.

-Useful when you know the number of threads you want to run in parallel.

-Tasks beyond the pool size are queued.
+If all threads are busy, new tasks wait in a queue.

 ExecutorService fixedPool = Executors.newFixedThreadPool(4);

-👉 Example use case: Handling multiple incoming requests where each request can be processed by a fixed worker thread.
+✅ Use case: When you know the exact number of threads needed (e.g., handling a set of parallel tasks).

-2. Cached Thread Pool
+2. CachedThreadPool

-A pool that creates new threads as needed, but reuses previously created threads when available.
+Creates new threads as needed, reuses previously constructed ones when available.

-Best for short-lived asynchronous tasks.
+Idle threads are terminated after 60 seconds.

-ExecutorService executor = Executors.newCachedThreadPool();
+ExecutorService cachedPool = Executors.newCachedThreadPool();

+✅ Use case: Many short-lived asynchronous tasks.

-3. Single Thread Executor
+3. SingleThreadExecutor

 Executes tasks sequentially on a single worker thread.

-Best when tasks must not run in parallel (e.g., logging).
+Guarantees FIFO task order.

-ExecutorService executor = Executors.newSingleThreadExecutor();
+ExecutorService singleThread = Executors.newSingleThreadExecutor();

+✅ Use case: When tasks must be executed in order (logging, file writing).

-4. Scheduled Thread Pool
+4. ScheduledThreadPool

 Executes tasks after a delay or periodically.

-Best for scheduled jobs (e.g., background tasks, monitoring).

-ScheduledExecutorService executor = Executors.newScheduledThreadPool(2);
+ScheduledExecutorService scheduler = Executors.newScheduledThreadPool(2);

-executor.schedule(() -> {
+scheduler.schedule(() -> {
-    System.out.println("Task executed after delay");
+    System.out.println("Task executed after 2 seconds");
+}, 2, TimeUnit.SECONDS);

+scheduler.scheduleAtFixedRate(() -> {
+    System.out.println("Task executed every 5 seconds");
-}, 5, TimeUnit.SECONDS);
+}, 1, 5, TimeUnit.SECONDS);

+✅ Use case: Timers, periodic jobs, background tasks.

-5. Work-Stealing Pool (Java 8+)
+5. WorkStealingPool (Java 8+)

-Uses a ForkJoinPool under the hood.
+Uses ForkJoinPool internally.

-Good for parallelism and dividing tasks into subtasks.
+Creates threads equal to the number of available processors.

+Efficient for divide-and-conquer parallelism.

-ExecutorService executor = Executors.newWorkStealingPool();
+ExecutorService workStealing = Executors.newWorkStealingPool();

-🔹 Custom ThreadPoolExecutor

-Sometimes, factory methods are not enough, and you need more control (core threads, queue size, rejection policy, etc.).
+✅ Use case: Parallel stream processing, recursive tasks.

+⚙️ Custom Thread Pool (via ThreadPoolExecutor)

+Java provides flexibility to create your own thread pool with fine-grained control.

-ExecutorService executor = new ThreadPoolExecutor(
+ExecutorService customPool = new ThreadPoolExecutor(
         2,                 // core pool size
         4,                 // maximum pool size
-        60, TimeUnit.SECONDS,      // idle thread keep-alive time
+        30, TimeUnit.SECONDS, // idle thread keep-alive time
-        new LinkedBlockingQueue<>(100), // task queue
+        new ArrayBlockingQueue<>(10), // task queue
-        Executors.defaultThreadFactory(),
+        Executors.defaultThreadFactory(), // thread factory
-        new ThreadPoolExecutor.AbortPolicy() // rejection handler
+        new ThreadPoolExecutor.CallerRunsPolicy() // rejection handler
 );

-📌 Custom Policies
+Parameters Explained:

+Core Pool Size → Minimum number of threads always alive.

+Maximum Pool Size → Maximum number of threads.

+Keep Alive Time → Time to keep extra threads alive when idle.

+Work Queue → Where tasks wait if all threads are busy.

+Thread Factory → Defines how new threads are created.

+Rejection Policy → Action when the queue is full:

-AbortPolicy → throws RejectedExecutionException
+AbortPolicy (default) → throws RejectedExecutionException

-CallerRunsPolicy → runs the task in the caller thread
+CallerRunsPolicy → runs task in the caller’s thread

-DiscardPolicy → silently discards the task
+DiscardPolicy → silently drops task

-DiscardOldestPolicy → discards the oldest task in the queue
+DiscardOldestPolicy → drops oldest unhandled task

-🚀 Running the Examples

-Clone this repo:

-git clone git@github.com:Temptation4/Java-threadpool-examples.git
-cd Java-threadpool-examples

-Compile and run:

-javac -source 19 -target 19 src/*.java
-java Main

-📖 References

-Java ExecutorService Documentation

-ThreadPoolExecutor Javadoc

-👨‍💻 Author: Neelu Sahai

-ThreadPoolExecutor Javadoc
+✅ Use case: When you need full control over concurrency (e.g., high-performance servers, background workers).

 👨‍💻 Author: Neelu Sahai